microsoft/openshift-container-platform/README.md

 ### NOTE

-The Service Catalog and Ansible Template Service Broker does not deploy as there is no persistent storage available for Service Catalog etcd.
+The Service Catalog and Ansible Template Service Broker does not deploy as there is no persistent storage available for etcd required for Service Catalog.

 Be sure to follow the OpenShift instructions to create the necessary DNS entry for the OpenShift Router for access to applications. <br />